Binding and Collections Care Division

 - integrated workflows and close collaboration with other Library staff involved with reformatting and mass deacidification

 The work of the division is carried out by two organizational units, Library Binding Section and Collections Care Section.
-The division hosts a volunteer internship for students seeking further experience in collections conservation or preservation administration.
+The division hosts volunteers and interns with experience in collections conservation or preservation administration.

 Library Binding Section